-a) The general qualitative disclosure requirement with respect to equity risk, including:

-• Differentiation between holdings on which capital gains are expected and those taken under other objectives including for relationship and strategic reasons; ABL has considerable investment in equity shares of various companies and mutual funds and has active participation in the secondary market.
+- a) The general qualitative disclosure requirement with respect to equity risk, including: - ABL has considerable investment in equity shares of various companies and mutual funds and has active participation in the secondary market.
 In the investment process ABL strictly follows the internal policies and procedures put into place in this respect.
 ABL also holds unquoted equities intent of which is not trading and the same are shown as banking book asset in the balance sheet.
-As these securities are not quoted or traded in the bourses they are shown in the balance sheet at cost price and no revaluation reserve has been created against these equities.
+As these securities are not quoted or traded, they are shown in the balance sheet at cost price and no revaluation reserve has been created against these equities.

-The equity markets are traditionally volatile with a high risk, high- returns profile.
+The equity markets are traditionally volatile with a high risk, high returns profile.
 In an uncertain market place like the present, investors cannot afford to place all hope in only one product.
 Therefore, it is very important to protect the total investment value by means of diversification.